What is the application deadline?

 |Low to Mid 80′s||Chemical, Industrial, Civil, Computer, Electrical, Materials and Mineral|

-Please note that these are the recommended averages and do not guarantee admissions into the program.
-The Admissions Committee takes a look at the overall academic history and Student Profile Form of each candidate before making an admissions decision.
+Please note that these are the recommended averages and do not guarantee admission into the program.
+The Admissions Committee assesses the overall academic history and Student Profile Form of each candidate before making an admissions decision.